 We’ve explored Normandy's main highlights as well as its lesser-known ones and will carefully plan your vacation as an individual trip, tailored to your preferences.
 Along the way, we can help you discover key sights such as the beaches where the D-Day landings took place and the military cemeteries that remain as testament to this pivotal but brutal time in the region's history.
 We’ll also introduce you to charming little towns such as Honfleur and the region's rich tradition of cheese and cider making.

 Featuring heavily on our experiences of visiting Normandy, these selected places are destinations that also prove consistently popular with our travellers.
 Our specialists can help you choose how to include them in your wider trip, based on your preferences.

 Suggested itineraries featuring Normandy

-Our itineraries will give you suggestions for what is possible when you travel in Normandy, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Normandy, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Normandy

 - Honfleur Normandy